PARIS ... mais oui!

 What`s missing?
 A lot, but I just have a weekend.
 So I do a side trip to Le Marais, the old and once pretty run-down Jewish neighborhood which has become a popular entertainment district in particular for the Gay & Lesbian scene.
 I ignore all the sex shops and wonder what the Orthodox Jewish may think about them.
 All the bookstores close to the church ruin Chatelet are much more interesting.
 Many people are quietly browsing through the books, so relaxing.
 Who needs the internet?
 Digital detox at its best.

-Come in August!
+Come to paris in August

 „August is a great time for Paris“, says photographer Jean-Philippe on our little tour. „Most Parisians are on holidays by then and you finally have enough space in cafés and restaurants.
-And there is, of course, much less traffic!“ Speaking of traffic – I have already mentioned the Parisian subway called METRO.
+And there is, of course, much less traffic.“ Speaking of traffic – I have already mentioned the Parisian subway called METRO.
 Paris has a total of 302 Metro stations.
 Rides within the city cost 1.90 EUR (February 2019).
 But – beware of loads of people during the week and in particular during rush hours.
 The ride is pretty cheap, but often lacks comfort.
 People keep pulling and pushing.
 If you are suffering from claustrophobia, better not use the Metro.
 However, this means of transport is much faster than a cab.

-Champs Elysées - a true Legend
+Champs Elysées - a true Legend in paris

 Last but not least,I have to quickly visit the Champs Elysées, of course – the city`s most famous avenue.
 The view from Place de la Concorde up to the Triumph Arch and the skyscrapers of the business district La Défense is second to none.
 The avenue has had its best times, but still is an architectural masterpiece.
 And the many side streets are worth to see, such as the glamourous Avenue Montaigne where the famous actress Marlene Dietrich spent her last years without showing herself in public.